regenerativeag/regenerativeag.github.io/docs/community-guide/growing-together.md

 title: How to grow with us
 ---

+Here's some ways we recommend participating that will hopefully enable us to grow more together 🙂

 ## Share something

 Maybe it's a resource you liked, a question you're pondering, something going on in your garden or fields....
 We'd love to see a glimpse into your journey.